tigerbeetle/tigerbeetle/docs/reference/transfers.md

 This is an optional 128-bit secondary identifier to link this transfer to an external entity or event.

-As an example, you might use a [ULID](../design/data-modeling.md#time-based-identifiers) that ties together a group of transfers.
+As an example, you might generate a [TigerBeetle Time-Based Identifier](../design/data-modeling.md#tigerbeetle-time-based-identifiers-recommended) that ties together a group of transfers.

 For more information, see [Data Modeling](../design/data-modeling.md#user_data).